pdstools.utils.report_utils

 Extract version number from version string.

-get_quarto_with_version(→ Tuple[pathlib.Path, str])
+get_quarto_with_version(→ tuple[pathlib.Path, str])

 Get Quarto executable path and version.

-get_pandoc_with_version(→ Tuple[pathlib.Path, str])
+get_pandoc_with_version(→ tuple[pathlib.Path, str])

 Get Pandoc executable path and version.